learn-co-curriculum/ruby-array-practice-array-methods/README.md

 #  └── ["this", "array", 7, 20, "has", 45, "integers", "&", "strings", 309]
 ```

+It is possible to create an array that contains disparate data types, but that is generally discouraged.
 ## Manipulating Arrays

 If an array is a storage container for a list of data, we can imagine needing to adding items to and remove item from it.
 There are a number of ways to do both of these.